 9. Rights of the data subjects

 The data subject has the right to access the data saved in the register concerning them and the right to request rectification and erasure of data.
-The requests must be submitted personally or in writing (provided with a handwritten signature or with otherwise verified documents) to the contact person mentioned in section 2.
+The requests must be submitted personally or in writing (provided with a handwritten signature or with otherwise verified documents).

 The data subject has the right at any time to withdraw or restrict their consent.